FlashForge - Finder

 The build surface of the plate consists of a completely flat glass surface.
 It is covered with a thick self-adhesive plastic coating on which the 3D print sticks when printed.
 This exchangable coating is very durable and lasts as long as it is kept clean.
 Alternatively you can 3D print directly on to the glass surface if it is covered with glue from glue stick.
 Covering the glass with blue masking tape for the print to stick on also works fine.

 The Flashforge Finder build plate is not heated as the 3D printer is optimised for PLA filament prints, which do not require heated build plates.
 This reduces maintenance and results in faster 3D prints.
-Operating without heated plate is also a safety benefit, perfect in a classroom environment.
+Operating without heated plate is also a safety benefit.

 The build volume is 140 x 140 x 140 mm, which is more than enough for most prints.
 When bigger objects are to be printed they can easily be sliced up in two or more segments using the attached FlashPrint software.
 These parts can be printed separately and then connected with glue or welded.